Vietnamese Kabocha Squash Soup with Pork Meatballs (Canh Bi Do Nau Moc)

 Instructions

-1. Break apart ground pork into small chunks and add to food processor.
+1. Prepare the pork paste: Break apart ground pork into small chunks and add to food processor.
 Add sugar, salt, fish sauce, black pepper, garlic cloves, oil and ice cubes.
 Blend on high for 7-10 minutes.
 Detach bowl (with blade) and place in freezer to chill for 30 minutes.
 After 30 minutes, remove from freezer.
 Add baking powder and tapioca starch slurry.
 Blend on high for 5-8 more minutes until you have the paste similar to play-doh texture.
 Set aside.